Roof Flashing 101: Mastering the Art of Protecting Your Roof with Different Types of Flashing

 • Safeguards against water damage and rot

-Tips for Successful Flashing Installation
+Tips For Flashing Installation

 1. Materials Matter